weewx-contrib/membership-request/README.md

 * submit the issue

 ### What To Expect
-We'll get notified when a new request is made and will get to it hopefully pretty quickly.
+We'll get notified when a new request is made and will get to it hopefully pretty quickly and send you a 'github invitation' you will need to respond to by clicking on the link in the email.

 In the meantime, please read the [https://github.com/weewx-contrib/README-FIRST](README-FIRST) information which has the rules of the road and the like.